Network Modeling of Asynchronous Change-Points in Multivariate Time Series

-Figure \ref{fig:seis_ts} displays the processed data and posterior change-point probabilities for each station.
-According to the NCEC, the first microearthquake occurs at 22:32:15.6 and its epicentre is 9km from the closest station - FROB, see Figure \ref{fig:seismic_map_arrows}.
+Figure \ref{fig:seis_ts} displays the processed data (top) and posterior change-point probabilities (bottom) for each seismic sensor.
+According to the NCEC, the first microearthquake occurs at 22:32:15.6 and its epicenter is 9km from the closest sensor - FROB, see Figure \ref{fig:seismic_map_arrows}.
 Our NetCP model detects the first change-point at FROB with a high probability ($\approx 0.78$) at 22:32:17.35, a delay of 1.75 seconds.
 It is known\footnote{See for example: www.bgs.ac.uk/discovering-geology/earth-hazards/earthquakes/how-are-earthquakes-detected/} that P-waves travel fastest in the earths crust, at around 5-7 km/s.
 Thus, the expected time taken for the P-waves to reach FROB is between 1.29 - 1.8 seconds, consistent with the time of the first change-point under our model.
-Similarly, the furthest station, SMNB, is located 20.8km from the first epicentre and our model detects the first change-point here at 22:32:19.05, a delay of 3.45 seconds.
+Similarly, the furthest sensor, SMNB, is located 20.8km from the first epicenter and our model detects the first change-point here at 22:32:19.05, a delay of 3.45 seconds.
 Again, this is consistent with the expected time of arrival for P-waves (between 2.97 - 4.16 seconds).
-These delays agree with the inferred posterior graph structure displayed in Figure \ref{fig:seismic_map}, which indicates that change-points propagate away from the epicentres.
+These delays agree with the inferred posterior graph structure displayed in Figure \ref{fig:seismic_map}, which indicates that change-points propagate away from the epicenters.